bar181/openai-agents/modules/module4-llm-providers/docs/implementation_process.md

 ## Phase 5 Updates
 - Updated all documentation files:
   - Updated `README.md` with comprehensive information about the module, including features, project structure, getting started instructions, API endpoints, and supported models
-  - Verified that `docs/phase1.md` through `docs/phase4.md` contain detailed information about each phase
+  - Created and verified that `docs/phase1.md` through `docs/phase5.md` contain detailed information about each phase
   - Confirmed that `docs/guidelines.md` includes information about the recommender agent
   - Updated `docs/implementation_process.md` to reflect the completion of all phases
   - Verified that `docs/tutorial.md` includes comprehensive information about the module